About Me

 I’m human just like you.

-We’re all fallible but for a long time I struggled to accept this about myself.
-I was so fearful of getting things wrong, I would end up setting myself unrealistic expectations (which as it turns out, is absolutely exhausting)
+I make mistakes, I say the wrong thing and I fail at things.
+This is what makes me human, but for a long time I struggled to accept this about myself.
+I was so fearful of getting things wrong, I would end up setting myself unrealistic expectations (which as it turns out, is absolutely exhausting) or avoiding things altogether.
+Understanding the need for self compassion and establishing healthy boundaries have been so important in my own healing journey.
+I’m incredibly passionate about helping other women to find their voice and become more compassionate and accepting of themselves.